Ral151/AI-Workflow-Design/README.md

 #### **Calendar Management**
 ```
-Schedule team meeting tomorrow at 2 PM
+Each Input is separated by gap:
+Schedule a math test on 9th December at 9am-10:30am.

+Update my math test on 9th December to 3rd December.

+My math test on 3rd December got cancelled.

-What's on my calendar today?
+What's my schedule for the next 3 weeks.

-Show me events for next week
+Delete all my events for the next 3 weeks
-Delete the meeting on November 27
-Move the 3 PM meeting to 4 PM
-Check my schedule for December 15

 etc
 ```

 #### **Meeting Summary**
 ```
-Just paste your meeting notes (>200 characters) directly!
+Just paste your meeting notes (>300 characters) or simply upload your PDF or DOCX file directly:

+Important things:
 Include keywords in a particular section, like: ACTION ITEMS, TASK ASSIGNMENTS, TO DO LIST, DELIVERABLES, NEXT STEPS, FOLLOW UP ITEMS.
 Follow up with several action items under the section to ensure the workflow can extract the action items and parse them to the calendar system.
 Try to specifically mention the date of your action items, either with or without time.
 Otherwise, the calendar will not consider it as an action item and won't input it in your calendar system.
 ```